 Since 1955, we’ve been making the best, highest quality products affordable, that’s one of the reasons Natural Grocers was founded.

-Our team of food quality standards experts read every label, weed through the manipulation and minutiae of labeling regulations, and we keep the concerning stuff, the not good for my family stuff, the fake stuff, the what in the world is that stuff, off our shelves so that you can get your shopping done in a snap and provide yourself and your family with simply the best.
+Our team of food quality standards experts reads every label, weeds through the minutiae of labeling regulations, and keeps the concerning stuff, the not good for my family stuff, the fake stuff, the what in the world is that stuff, off our shelves so that you can get your shopping done in a snap and provide yourself and your family with simply the best.
 (Now, the only thing you have to do is figure out what to do with all that extra time you’ve saved not having to scourer very label.)
 For more information on foods and food ingredients we won’t carry, please click here.

 We choose food that is better for us, better for our children and better for our planet.
 We refuse what isn’t.
 We use science-backed, ongoing research as our guide.
 These are the principles of our standards.
 The basic details are as follows: